Eurasianism: Eurasianist geo-politics

 Ideologically, President of Kazakhstan Nursultan Nazarbayev's speech in March 1994 at Moscow State University became the starting point for the implementation of a pragmatic Eurasianism.
 He proposed an integration paradigm that was fundamentally new at the time: to move towards a Eurasian Union based on economic integration and common defense.

 This vision has been later materialized in the Eurasian Economic Union and the Collective Security Treaty Organization.
-Eurasianism in Nazarbayev's reading is seen as a system of foreign policy, economic ideas and priorities (as opposed to a philosophy).
+Eurasianism in Nazarbayev's reading has been seen as a system of foreign policy, economic ideas and priorities (as opposed to a philosophy).
 This type of Eurasianism is unequivocally open to the outside world.